 Administration rights focus on managing products, assumptions, and loan approval.
 Depending on your institution, you may want Standard Users to be able to make these adjustments or you may want to have another User Type, like “Management,” to only have this access.

-- Regional: Checking this box allows the user to make adjustments to their home region and any regions that are set to visible.
+Regional: Checking boxes on this row allows the user to make adjustments to their home region and any regions that are set to visible.

-- Approve loans: Checking this box allows those in this Security Profile to move an opportunity to the Approved status.
+- Checking this box allows those in this Security Profile to move an opportunity to the 'Awaiting Close' status.
 Owners of an opportunity can use the Opportunity Stage to indicate where the opportunity is in the normal process.

 - Checking this box allows those in this Security Profile to change the Opportunity Stage to a 'Closed Won' status.

-- Manage Products: Checking this box allows those in this Security Profile to create and edit products such as loans, deposits, or other fee-based incomes.
+- Checking this box allows those in this Security Profile to create and edit products such as loans, deposits, or other fee-based incomes.

-- Manage Assumptions: Checking this box allows those in this Security Profile access to the General, Rates & Indices, Print Options, and Universal Assumptions areas of the Administration Section.
+- Checking this box allows those in this Security Profile access to the General, Rates & Indices, Print Options, and Universal Assumptions areas of the Administration Section.

-- Manage Users: Checking this box allows those in this Security Profile to create, manage, and edit new or existing user accounts.
+- Checking this box allows those in this Security Profile to create, manage, and edit new or existing user accounts.

 - Checking this box allows those in this Security Profile to modify the Security Profiles of other users.
 This permission grants access to the User Access Settings which control Password and IP restrictions.

-- Import Data: Checking this box allows those in this Security Profile to access PrecisionLender’s Web Query files to extract additional pipeline and usage data.
+- Checking this box allows those in this Security Profile to access PrecisionLender’s Web Query files to extract additional pipeline and usage data.

-- Manage Regions: Checking this box allows those in this Security Profile to create and manage home regions for other users.
+- Checking this box allows those in this Security Profile to create and manage home regions for other users.
 Regions are used to create and manage assumptions and targets for different markets.

-- Manage API Access: Checking this box will allow those in this Security Profile the ability to create and manage Service User Account Access for PrecisionLender's API.
+- Checking this box will allow those in this Security Profile the ability to create and manage Service User Account Access for PrecisionLender's API.